-The AUS Master of Business

-Administration (MBA) program helps

-individuals in the Gulf region think and

-act globally by integrating the latest

-business knowledge into problem

-solving.
-The program provides

-advanced management education in an

-environment that encourages students

-to extend their leadership capabilities.

-It is built on the premise that up-todate expertise gives managers valueadded capacity in a knowledge-based

-economy.
+The MBA is designed to help managers in the Gulf region think and act globally by integrating the latest business knowledge into problem solving.
+The program provides advanced management education in an environment that encourages students to extend their leadership capabilities.